Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 Obviously I wanted to expand this idea further and create (yet another) meta-programming library.

 After a lot of trial and compiler error novel, I was able to reproduce most of the other type-based meta-programming library's functionalities.
-I was also able to create something new that require some explanation but if it didn't found something worthwhile, I wouldn't be writing a blog about it.
+I was also able to create something new that require some explanation but if it wasn't something worthwhile, I wouldn't be writing a blog about it.

 ## Let's start
 [Link To the Library](https://github.com/Remi123/type_expr)